-Three keys to move from “recovery” to “recovered”
+Three keys to move from eating disorder recovery to recovered

 After I finally accepted I had an eating disorder, I started to look for help.
 This can be a daunting task in and of itself, but I finally found some people and scheduled appointments.

 I thought to myself, “Hey, I’m recovering.”
 This is what people with eating disorders do.